Författare

 Jason Brennan är en uppskattad författare inom Samhälle och politik och Psykologi och pedagogik med totalt 7 böcker tillgängliga på Bokkollen, utgivna hos Princeton University Press, OUP USA, Timbro.

-Bland verken finns Ethics of Voting, som toppar listan över Jason Brennans populäraste böcker.
+Bland verken finns Against Democracy, som toppar listan över Jason Brennans populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av Jason Brennan är Democracy, utgivet 2023.